coffeecup-winner/unwind-mc/README.md

 # What is unwind-mc

-unwind-mc is a x86 decompiler project for Windows.
+unwind-mc is a x86 decompiler project.
 It's in a very early stage.

-The goal of this project is to be able to decompile an executable file into C++ code that can be built with Visual Studio to produce a functionally identical .exe file.
+The goal of this project is to be able to decompile an executable file into C++ code that can be built to produce a functionally identical .exe file.

-unwind-mc uses udis86 via PInvoke for linear disassembly and PeNet for PE file parsing.
+unwind-mc uses udis86 for linear disassembly.

 ## Current status